shakealeg/dotfiles/README.md

 ```
 Each dotfile has easy installation.
 Run the install script inside of whatever dotfile you want, and it will do all the work.
+Everything here was made while on Debian,
+review the scripts before installing if you're on a different operating system.
 ```

 Versions tested: